ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

    (It is important to use `nmap` instead of `noremap`, since it is *intended* for the mapping's `rhs`, i.e. `<Plug>(vimtex-compile)`, to remap to its original meaning of `:VimtexCompile` as defined in the VimTeX plugin.)

 1. The user can then use `<leader>c` in normal mode to call `:VimtexCompile` and thus compile their LaTeX documents.

+It might help to think of `<Plug>` mappings as a sort of API for calling plugin's functionality---users interface with the plugin's internal workings via `<Plug>` mappings provided by the plugin author.

+Here's why `<Plug>` mappings are useful:
+- They give plugin users flexibility in choosing the `{lhs}` shortcut they personally want to use to trigger plugin functions (each user is different and has their own preferences), instead of the plugin author forcing one shortcut on all users.

+- `<Plug>` is a special Vim keyword that cannot be produced by physical keyboard keys (see `:help using-<Plug>`), so there is no risk of a plugin's `<Plug>` mapping overriding any of the plugin users' existing mappings.

 Note that, in addition to its `<Plug>` mappings, VimTeX also defines default shortcuts for most of its commands (for example `<localleader>ll` to call `:VimtexCompile`), but any `<Plug>` remappings done by the user, such as `nmap <leader>c <Plug>(vimtex-compile)` above, will override VimTeX's default mappings and respect the user's.
 This behavior was mentioned earlier in this series in the article [4.
 Getting started with the VimTeX plugin]({% link tutorials/vim-latex/vimtex.md %}), and is described in the VimTeX documentation at `:help vimtex-default-mappings`.